marpaia/grn-lean/README.md

 ## The design/validation handoff

-A design tool serializes a candidate; `grn-lean` reads it and returns the signed interaction graph and each certificate.
+A LOICA network serializes to JSON; `grn-lean` reads it and returns the signed interaction graph and each certificate.
+Where LOICA hands back trajectories for one parameter set, `analyze` hands back a verdict over all of them.

 ```bash
 # a serialized design in, a machine-checked structural verdict out